-Grant and Aid
+Grant and Aid at St. Augustine School

 It is understood and appreciated the financial commitment and sacrifice families undertake in deciding to send their children to a Catholic school.
 And although paying for education is first and foremost the responsibility of a family, each school, parish and the Archdiocese of Baltimore devote significant funds each year to financial aid programs that help assist families.
 In turn, our school communities benefit by attracting students that otherwise would not be able to attend our schools.

 To objectively assess what a family can contribute to its student(s) education expenses, an independent third party (FACTS Grant and Aid Assessment) is used.
 Need is determined through an online FACTS application at www.online.factsmgt.com .Completed applications must be received no later than February 28th.
 All tuition assistant awards are contingent upon a completed FACTS application with all required documentation (tax and income statements) submitted prior to the first day of school.
-The St. Augustine Tuition Assistance Committee review these applications to determine awards.
+The St. Augustine Tuition Assistance Committee reviews these applications to determine awards.